 Market Situation

-In December 2023, a new coalition government led by Prime Minister Donald Tusk was sworn in, ending the eight-year rule of the right-wing Law and Justice (PiS) party.
+In December 2023, a new coalition government led by Prime Minister Donald Tusk was sworn in, bringing to an end eight years of rule by the conservative Law and Justice (PiS) party following the parliamentary elections.

 Economy